tusharsadhwani/blog/src/pages/post/builtins.md

 The official Python tutorial has a section on the [builtin modules](https://docs.python.org/3/tutorial/stdlib.html), and the documentation around all of them is actually really good.
 Reading that whenever you need it will pretty much help you figure out everything as you need it.

+There's also [more than 300 detailed videos](https://www.youtube.com/watch?v=qvkppppy9K8&list=PLWBKAf81pmOaP9naRiNAqug6EBnkPakvY) made by AnthonyWritesCode that are really informative.

 So now that you've learned all of this, why don't you build something great?

 ## The end

 Thanks a lot for reading this article.
 If you managed to read the whole thing, congratulations!
-And I'd love to know your thoughts on this.
-Let me know ✨
+And I'd love to hear your thoughts on it ✨